-(5) is a resident of Massachusetts;
+(5) is a resident of Massachusetts; and

-(6) in conjunction with his or her spouse and dependent children, has a gross annual income that does not exceed 300 percent of the annualized federal poverty level income standard for a household of that size; and
+(6) in conjunction with their spouse and dependent children, has a gross annual income that does not exceed 300% of the annualized federal poverty level income standard for a household of that size.

+(C) MIC Members Eligible for a MassHealth Coverage Type That Provides or Pays for Comprehensive Coverage

-(7) is not eligible for a MassHealth coverage type that provides or pays for comprehensive benefits.
+(1) Members cannot be simultaneously enrolled in MIC and a MassHealth coverage type that provides or pays for comprehensive coverage.

+(2) If a MIC member is found eligible for a MassHealth coverage type that provides or pays for comprehensive coverage, the MIC member shall have 30 days to choose either continuing their enrollment in MIC or enrolling in the comprehensive MassHealth coverage.
+When a member is eligible for both MIC and comprehensive MassHealth coverage and does not choose between the two, the member shall by default keep their current coverage type.

+(3) The MIC member shall be disenrolled from MIC when they choose to enroll in a comprehensive MassHealth coverage type.

+(4) A former MIC member will lose the continuous enrollment status described in 130 CMR 522.001(B)(1) if they are enrolled in comprehensive MassHealth coverage for six months or more.

+(5) During the first six months after disenrolling from MIC and enrolling in comprehensive MassHealth coverage, the member may request to go back to the MIC Program, be disenrolled from their comprehensive MassHealth coverage type, and be considered continuously enrolled in MIC under 130 CMR 522.001(B)(1).
+Such disenrollment from comprehensive MassHealth coverage shall be treated as a voluntary withdrawal from their MassHealth coverage.

+(6) An MIC member who disenrolls from MIC to enroll in comprehensive MassHealth coverage shall be given written notice of their rights under 130 CMR 522.001, including how MassHealth enrollment affects their future eligibility for MIC as described in this subsection.

-(C) Verifications.
-Applicants must have submitted the following verifications to the MIC program coordinator within 45 days of the receipt of the application by the MassHealth agency:
+(D) Verifications.
+Applicants must have submitted the following verifications to the MIC Program coordinator within 45 days of the receipt of the application by the MassHealth agency:

 (1) a written statement of a diagnosis of AIDS or HIV by the examining licensed physician;

-(2) documentation of receipt of social security disability benefits or SSI; and
+(2) documentation of receipt of Social Security disability benefits or Supplemental Security Income; and

 (3) documentation of gross annual income.

 (E) Redetermination of Eligibility.
-The MassHealth agency completes a redetermination of eligibility for each program participant on an annual basis, or as needed.
+The MassHealth agency completes a redetermination of eligibility for each program participant on an annual basis or as needed.

-(F) Termination of Benefits.
+(F) Termination of Benefits

 (1) When a program participant no longer meets one or more of the conditions in 130 CMR 522.001(B), the MassHealth agency terminates premium payments for that program participant effective on the next premium payment due date.
 However, the following exceptions apply:

-(a) in the event of the death of a qualified individual who has coverage under a family plan, payment for the continuation of the existing plan will not exceed a period of three months following his or her death; and
+(a) in the event of the death of a qualified individual who has coverage under a family plan, payment for the continuation of the existing plan will not exceed a period of three months following their death; and

-(b) if a qualified individual relocates to another state, he or she will be afforded one additional premium payment after relocation to cover the transition period.
+(b) if a qualified individual relocates to another state, they will be afforded one additional premium payment after relocation to cover the transition period.

 (2) The MassHealth agency sends written notice to program participants of the termination of premium payments, the reason for the termination, and the individual's right to appeal such termination in accordance with the provisions of 130 CMR 610.000: MassHealth: Fair Hearing Rules.